Iliabuleh/ai-stock-screener/covered_call_analyzer/README.md

 ### **Dividend Mapping**
 Dividends are mapped to the closest trading day, ensuring accurate timing of income vs. price movements.

+### **Multiple Investment Tracking**
+Each investment is tracked separately with its own purchase date and price, then combined for total portfolio analysis.

 ### **Share Calculations**
-All dollar amounts are calculated based on the actual number of shares you could buy with your investment amount, providing realistic scenarios.
+All dollar amounts are calculated based on the actual number of shares you could buy at each investment date, providing realistic scenarios.

 ## 🚨 Important Notes